National Resource Conservation Service Climate Literacy

 How do soil amendments impact the soil microbial life?

 We are looking at how rock dust being spread on farm land impacts the soil life.
 Rock dust is being used on soils in order to sequester CO2 from the air because the rock interacts with the CO2 in the air to form carbonate and draws down the carbon.
+This could be a promising solution to help mitigate climate.
+It also has other co-benefits like it can be used as a lime alternative and may reduce excess nitrous oxide emissions.

 Can Indigenous burning practices put more carbon and more persistent carbon into the soils?